 "Only once when I was defeated by a demon and she had to intervene and kill it.
 All she told me is that she did not feel sorry for me and that I should have been strong enough to destroy it.
-I let my emotions cloud my judgment."
+I let my emotions cloud my judgment.
+That was a situation I should have been able to handle."
 Rin said uneasily.

-"See, you still looked for someone to feel sorry for you.
-All humans do."
+"See, you still looked for someone to pity you.
+All humans do.
+It's because you're all so weak.
+Instead of overcoming your challenges, you wallow in your misery."
 Jaken clucked in triumph.
 Rin glared at him.

 "Why?"
 Sesshomaru asked.